 How can I be certain this program is being lead by dental industry professionals?

-Carey Thurlow is a Registered Dental Assistant with 18+ years in the dental industry.
+Carey Thurlow is a Registered Dental Assistant with 19+ years in the dental industry.
 Carey recently completed her MBA through the University of Roehampton and shares her passion of the dental industry and business administration alike.
 Carey previously Chaired a successful dental assisting program in Calgary, while also facilitating in the program.
-Seeing her students attain success is just one of Carey's many missions!
+Seeing her students achieve success is just one of Carey's many missions!

 What are the recommended immunizations for the program?

 According to the ADA&C, immunizations substantially reduce both the number of Dental Health Care Providers (DHCP) susceptible to infectious diseases and the potential for disease transmission to other DHCP and patients.

 All DHCP should be adequately immunized against:

 *Updates to the immunization recommendations for Health Care Workers may be accessed on the ADA&C website.